geopython/eodm/CONTRIBUTING.md

 {}
 ```

 Ruff and mypy are used for linting and static type checking.
+For this you will need to install
+the ruff and mypy VSCode extensions.

 `.vscode/settings.json`